Tactile Learner : Hands-On Activities for Tactile Learning

 |Manipulatives (magnetic letters, letter tiles, abacus, blocks, etc.)||Creative Cutting of shapes or images with scissors|

-If your child has a tactile learning style, and you missed the earlier section of this tutorial which specifically talks about teaching tactile learners using tactile learning activities.
-You may want to go visit that page before continuing in this tutorial.
+If your child has a tactile learning style, the earlier section which talks about teaching kids with a tactile learning style may be helpful to you.